rockettheme/docs/Docs/magento/basic/cache.md

 Introduction
 -----

-Magento uses cache in many different ways, so you'll notice several various caching features that you can enable or disable.
+Magento uses cache in many different ways, so you will notice several various caching features that you can enable or disable.
 If you are working on customizing your site and getting it set up, it is best to **disable** all the cache settings.
 This allows you to work and check your site routinely without having to wait for cache to catch up with any changes you have made.

 ![][cache]